 Mr. McConnell has extensive experience with state and federal environmental and administrative laws, with special emphasis on the regulation of air pollution.
 He has assisted industrial clients with stationary source air quality permitting (both Title V and state permits) and enforcement matters throughout the nation.
 Mr. McConnell has also represented numerous clients before the U.S. Court of Appeals for the D.C.
 Circuit in the appeal of final U.S. Environmental Protection Agency rules promulgated under Titles I (stationary sources) and II (mobile sources) of the Clean Air Act.

-Mr. McConnell is listed in the 2017 and the eight years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law and he is listed as #1 in the 2016 and 2017 editions.
+Mr. McConnell is listed in the 2018 and the nine years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law and he is listed as #1 in the 2016, 2017 and 2018 editions.
 Mr. McConnell was recognized in The Best Lawyers in America® for Environmental Law in 2018 and the ten years immediately preceding.
 He was also recognized as a 2017 "Raleigh Lawyer of the Year" in the area of Environmental Law by The Best Lawyers in America®.
 Mr. McConnell was named to Business North Carolina's "Legal Elite" list in 2009 and 2010 as one of North Carolina's top environmental attorneys and was recognized as a North Carolina "Super Lawyer" in 2010, and again in 2018 and the six years immediately preceding, for Environmental Law by Super Lawyers magazine.
 He was named by International Who's Who of Business Lawyers for Environmental Law in 2011.

 Represented an international building materials company regarding a range of environmental issues including advice related to a national multi-media environmental compliance audit.